 Once greeted by the Sinnis Terrain 380 in all its large glory, my first challenge was to see if I could sit on the thing and still have my dignity!
 Being one of the vertically challenged amongst us, at 5’ 6, I was intrigued as to how I would get on.

 At 820mm, the seat height isn’t crazy high however, the bike is rather bulky with its aluminium panniers and top box so the combination of these things could have become an issue.
 I was thankfully able to sit on it successfully without looking like a fool.
 With it off its centre stand, I was then able to get both feet down OK, however, for me, my feet were definitely not flat on the floor.

-When riding you don’t really notice that heavyweight, the bike handles very well, and with the addition of those luggage boxes still feels well balanced.
-When riding urban and rural roads, the 380 will be absolutely fine and it’ll be more than capable for gentle touring – just remember the width of the bike with those boxes if you do a bit of filtering!
+When riding you don’t really notice that heavyweight, the bike handles very well, and with the addition of those luggage boxes still feels well-balanced.
+When riding urban and rural roads, the 380 will be absolutely fine and it’ll be more than capable of gentle touring – just remember the width of the bike with those boxes if you do a bit of filtering!

 The Terrain 380 for me is an attractive bike, the LED headlight, big USD front forks, crash bars, and the luggage boxes result in this looking great and for a new rider, you'll most definitely get all the big bikes feelings you'd be after.
 The Terrain's liquid-cooled parallel-twin will have enough grunt from 50mph to 90mph that a rider moving on from a 125cc bike will feel and enjoy the increase in power.